AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 :Exercise 2.2:
  - Expand ``lcd()`` function to have WRKDIR as a default directory in case function is invoked without any input parameter.
+ - Expand the Exersice 2.1's ``ls ... && echo .. || echo`` example, make a function that check any
+   file/directory existense given as an argument, like ``checkexist path/to/file``.
+If no argument given, function must return an error message "File or directory not found".
  - Implement a ``spaceusage()`` function with ``du ... | sort ...`` (see Aliases part examples) that takes directory path as an argument, and if missing uses current directory.
- - Implement a 'fast find' function ``ff word``.
+ - Using ``find`` utility, implement a 'fast find' function ``ff word``.
 The function should return a long listing (ls -ldA) of any file or directory names that contain the <word>.
 Make search case insensitive.
    Note: your newly ceated functions should go to *~/bin/functions*
  - Write two functions ``get_filename()`` and ``get_extension()``.
 Both should accept a full filename